 My current work directly relates to my graduate degree in Clinical Psychology.
-In addition to learning clinical techniques, my strong research training helps me evaluate, apply, and translate research to help people improve their health and wellness.
+In addition to learning clinical techniques, my strong research training helps me evaluate, synthesize, translate, and apply research to help people improve their health and wellness.

 What motivated you to pursue graduate work at UBC?

 I was drawn to the Scientist-Practitioner Program in Clinical Psychology as it allowed me to simultaneously build my research and clinical skills.
-I was also attracted to the surrounding mountains and ocean.
+My research supervisor was a legend in the field.
+As an added bonus, BC is beautiful - I was attracted to the surrounding mountains and ocean.

 What did you enjoy the most about your time as a graduate student at UBC?